asa55/azure-virtual-network-docs-as-flashcards/.github/README.md

 ## Project status update 2022.11.25

 The initial release is now available, instructions to [download the Anki flashcard deck can be found by clicking here](https://github.com/asa55/azure-virtual-network-docs-as-flashcards/releases/tag/v2022.11.25), or by navigating to the Releases area of this project.
-To see what content will be added in the future, check out this project's Roadmap.
-[Project status is tracked here](https://github.com/users/asa55/projects/3).
+To see what content will be added in the future, [check out this project's Roadmap by clicking here](https://github.com/users/asa55/projects/3).

 ## What this repository does